 Women have been under-represented in many statin trials.
 A recently published study showed that women benefit from taking statins just as much as men do.
 For every 40 mg/dl reduction in LDL, women and men get a 20% reduction in the risk of major CV events (6).

 mammograms and heart disease:

 In a study published in 2011, a woman's risk of developing coronary heart disease within 5 years was 3.5x higher in women who had calcium in breast arteries seen on a mammogram compared to woman without calcification.
-Risk factors like hypertension (2.8x), high cholesterol (2.4x) and family history (1.7x) were not as strongly predictive as mammogram artery calcification (7).
+Other risk factors like hypertension (2.8x), high cholesterol (2.4x) and family history (1.7x) were not as strongly predictive as mammogram artery calcification (7).
 In a more recent study, 43% of women were found to have calcium in the breast arteries on mammography, and 67% of those also had calcium in the coronary arteries on CT scan (8).
 That's a picture of calcium in the heart arteries.
 Calcium in arteries shows up as white spots.
 Normal arteries have no calcium.

-So...
-Here's an idea: When you get your mammogram, ask the technician to write this note to the reading radiologist: "Please report any calcium deposits you see in my breast arteries."
+So...in this moment in time between small studies that look promising and the larger studies that haven’t been done yet: Here's an idea: When you get your mammogram, ask the technician to write this note to the reading radiologist: "Please report any calcium deposits you see in my breast arteries."